-1 Consists of soft loans whose cash flows are not solely payments of principal and interest.
+&lt;sup>1 Consists of soft loans whose cash flows are not solely payments of principal and interest.
 Soft loans have been valued by discounting the contractual payments at the estimated market rate of interest for a similar loan.

-2 The fair value of short-term financial assets including trade receivables is assumed to approximate to the carrying amount
+&lt;sup>1 The fair value of short-term financial assets including trade receivables is assumed to approximate to the carrying amount